DigitalWatergun/old-reminder-app/README.md

 - [x] ~~Add function to validate the req.body before creating/editing reminders~~
 - [x] ~~Add User model, service, controller, route, and code to create/login/retrieve users~~
 - [x] ~~Add JWT functions to create access/refresh tokens and refresh access tokens~~
+- [x] ~~Create Login page with login fields and submit request to login and save tokens in sessionStorage~~
+- [x] ~~Added LoginUser API call in front end and modified getAllReminders to use accessToken~~

 ### Current Research Items
 - [ ] Is it better to have backend API written using req.query or req.body?